temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

-To develop a Worker, specify the `Worker()` function and add your Client, Task Queue, Workflows, and Activities as arguments.
+To develop a Worker, use the `Worker()` constructor and add your Client, Task Queue, Workflows, and Activities as arguments.

 The following code example creates a Worker that polls for tasks from the Task Queue and executes the Workflow.